marineks/MK_Test/README.md

 <p> As such, do not hesitate to raise an issue or a pull request if you think a test is missing !</p>

 ## Pre-requisites
 <p>You need to have your own makefile for this tester to work.
-If you haven't make one yet, you can just use the main.c file and compile with the <i>gcc -Wall -Werror -Wextra</i> command.</p>
+If you haven't made one yet, you can just use the main.c file and compile with the <i>gcc -Wall -Werror -Wextra</i> command.</p>

 ## Install